Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Results and discussion

 where $TN$, $TP$, $FN$, and $FP$ denote the Ture negative, true positive, false negative, and false positive, respectively.

 Table \ref{tab:statistical measures} shows the performance of various methods in FJ and FL.
-The proposed method provides the highest accuracy of 75.1\% in FJ and also performs pretty well on other statistical measures, even with a few samples and number of gradient updates for adaption.
+The proposed method provides the highest accuracy of 75.1\% in FJ.
+Also, it performs pretty well on other statistical measures, even with a few samples and gradient updates for adaption.
 It is different from MLP-based \citep{zare2013landslide}, RF-based \citep{catani2013landslide}, and RL-based \citep{zhu2020unsupervised} methods trained by whole samples within a ministrative region with hundreds or thousands of update iterations.
-This verifies the feasibility of assuming that various parts of a ministrative region could possess different landslide causes, while the LSM predictive model of each part could be few-shot learned.
+It verifies the feasibility of assuming that various parts of a ministrative region could possess different landslide causes, and the LSM predictive model of each block could be few-shot learned.
 In addition, compared to the typical few-shot learning approach MAML \citep{finn2017model}, the adopted tricks realize distinct improvements in performance.